-Figure 2.
+Fig. 2.
 Diagram representing the most common dFAD designs in the WCPO.
 DFAD rafts are often made of: 1) several purse seine corks tightly wrapped in purse seine nets; or 2) a bamboo raft, with or without purse seine corks and covered by purse seine nets.
 The submerged appendages are typically: 3) open panels of purse seine nets; or 4) purse seine nets rolled up in a sausage and separated by bamboos.

-Recent Conservation and Management Measures (CMMs) of the Western and Central Pacific Fisheries Commission (WCPFC), the tuna Regional Fisheries Management Organisation (tRFMO) for the WCPO, have been implemented to reduce the environmental and ecological impacts of dFAD use.
-These include: i) a transition towards non-entangling dFAD designs (Figure 3), where the use of netting material will be completely prohibited by 2024 (WCPFC, 2021), and ii) transition to the use of biodegradable materials in the construction of dFADs.
-The move towards non-entangling dFADs has the clear objective of reducing the entanglement of sensitive species.
+Regional Fisheries Management Organisation (tRFMO) for the WCPO, have been implemented to reduce the environmental and ecological impacts of dFAD use.
+These include: i) a transition towards Non-Entangling dFAD designs (Fig. 3), where the use of netting material will be completely prohibited by 2024 [31], and ii) a transition to the use of biodegradable materials in the construction of dFADs.
+The move towards Non-Entangling dFADs has the clear objective of reducing the entanglement of sensitive species.
 The use of biodegradable materials is now an objective globally to mitigate the adverse impacts of dFAD use on the environment, such as marine pollution, sea floor damage, stranding events and damage to coastal habitats.
-Trials to inform adequate designs and materials are ongoing (Moreno et al., 2022; Murua et al., 2023; Román et al., 2020; Zudaire et al., 2020).
+Trials to inform adequate designs and materials are ongoing [32-35].
 While management initiatives are focused on modification of dFAD materials and designs, there is a lack of studies that document the current materials and designs, and no monitoring of the trends in materials and designs used in the WCPO exists.
 This information is particularly important in order to define baseline conditions, against which further monitoring can assess the progress and success of any management measures that are implemented.
-Furthermore, the extent to which some fleets may have already begun to adapt dFADs designs and materials is unclear but is important in terms of gauging the level of change required for industry-wide transition.
+Furthermore, the extent to which some fleets may have already begun to adapt dFAD designs and materials is unclear but is important in terms of gauging the level of change required for industry-wide transition.